ofmanybirds/ofmanybirds.github.io/high_ev.md

 Try watching or listening to things at higher speeds.
 Keep a few doses of your meds in your wallet or similar.
 Tape over annoying LED lights.
+Try a different operating system.
+Try self-medicating ADHD with caffeine.

 Related lists.
 Things you're allowed to do is our favourite out of these.
 [Barbell strategies.](https://web.archive.org/web/20220309155302/https://dwarkeshpatel.com/barbell-strategies/)